chaotx-eu/rlmeditor/README.md

 In your game project run the Monogame PipelineTool `./Content/Content.mgcb` and add the exported xml file as item.

+The SpriteSheet must also be added with the same same folder structure it was located in the `.RLMEditor` folder, e.g. `Content/images/maps/some_sprite_sheet.png`.

 You can create a TileMap-Object using the *ContentManager* e.g:
 `TileMap myTileMap = Content.Load<TileMap>("myTileMapFile");`